Audi RS Q8 Review & Prices

 But do you really care about fuel economy in a super-SUV such as this?
 Probably not.
-More exciting is the fact it’ll sprint from 0-60mph in less than 3.8 seconds, which is nearly half a second quicker than a Porsche 911 Carrera.
+More exciting is the fact it’ll sprint from 0-62mph in around 3.8 seconds, which is quicker than a Porsche 911 Carrera.
 Keep going and the RS Q8 cracks 125mph in 13.7 seconds on the way to its limited top speed of 155mph.
 That said, send some cash Audi’s way for the optional dynamic package and that limit can be lifted to 190mph.

 The RS Q8 gets comfy air suspension as standard but if you want to drive it as its maker intended, you’ll want to upgrade to the optional electromechanical active roll stabilisation system.
 On bumpy roads, it can decouple the Audi RS Q8’s anti-roll bars to give you a butter-smooth ride.